 HOW TO WINTERIZE A RESTROOM TRAILER

-Before you begin to prepare the restroom trailer for cold weather storage, a brief explanation of the plumbing system will help you to understand the operation of the restroom trailer.
+Before you begin to prepare the restroom trailer for cold weather storage, a brief explanation of the plumbing system will help you to understand the operation of the restroom trailer as part of the restroom trailer maintenance.

 The plumbing can be divided into two separate systems.
 The fresh water system consists of those items which are used to deliver water for your use, while the waste water system is made up of the drains and tanks which store and remove water that has been used on the restroom trailer.
 Both systems and components require some "winterization".